top of page

 School Uniform!

-Parents fork out an average of £337 a year on school uniforms for each secondary school child and £315 a year for each primary school child!
+Parents fork out an average of £337 a year on school uniforms for each secondary school child and £315 a year for each primary school child, and that without the cost of a school bag, pencil case etc!

 If your child's school has a uniform, inquire about uniform exchange programs.
 These initiatives facilitate the swapping or purchasing of used uniforms, allowing you to save on clothing costs.
 Schools do have a duty to make second-hand uniforms available and accessible for parents and carers.
 Your school may offer second-hand clothing directly or via their PTA (Parent Teacher Association) advertise local, established second-hand uniform schemes.
 Whatever the method, schools should ensure that current and prospective parents and carers know how they can get hold of it by publishing details on the school’s website.